… AND EARN YOUR PROSPECT’S TRUST ON THE FIRST VISIT

 What changed is that I got really good at choosing confidence over fear.
 I learned that I get to choose how I show up in every moment — and not let my circumstances choose for me.

 The same strategy can work for your sales team.
-With practice they can choose to show up for your clients in a way that is positive, warm, welcoming, and energized.
+With

 Call it a Jedi mind trick.
 Call it mastering your mindset.
 All I know is that when your team can show up authentically and build trust with your prospects, you can call it money in the bank.